- FoodSearcher Tool

 Bell and Chili Peppers

 Bell and chile peppers are members of the same plant family as tomatoes, eggplant, and potatoes.
 They are unrelated to the spice pepper plant that produces the seasoning ground black pepper.
 The most popular mild peppers are the bell and banana varieties.
 There are many types and varieties of chile (hot) peppers with varying degree of pungency or “hotness.”
-U.S. consumption of fresh bell peppers averaged 10.6 pounds per person and 7.2 pounds per person of chile peppers in 2014.
-(ERS 2014).
+U.S. consumption of fresh bell peppers averaged 11.4 pounds per person in 2017, up six percent from 2015, and 7.7 pounds per person of chile peppers in 2017, up from eight percent 2015.
+(ERS 2018).

 Bell peppers color up as they ripen on the vine and follow the mature green stage.
 The brighter colored peppers tend to be sweeter than green peppers because the sugar content increases as the pepper matures.
 Bell peppers are high in vitamin C. Peppers are also excellent sources of dietary fiber and provide small amounts of several other vitamins and minerals.

-Produced and marketed year round, bell peppers are usually sold as fresh produce.
+Produced and marketed year round, bell peppers are usually sold as fresh produce, though bell pepper flowers are also edible.

 The majority of bell peppers produced in the United States are still grown in the field using drip irrigation and mulch.
 In addition to field-grown peppers, smaller volumes of domestically-produced, greenhouse-grown bell peppers are also available throughout the year.
 A typical field of fresh-market peppers is harvested by hand every week or so over the course of about four to six weeks.